plone/training/docs/mastering-plone/about_mastering.md

 ## License

-The Mastering Plone Training is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
+The Mastering Plone Development training is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

 ## Using the documentation for a training